Birds

 Coppersmith barbet, Psilopogon haemacephalus.
 Phnom Penh, Cambodia.

 Until recently, I didn’t have a fancy camera with a zoom lens, so all identification was done in the field in real time using Bushnell 8×32 binoculars and my field guides.
-Now that I own a DSLR and Sigma 120-400mm telephoto zoom, I photograph birds in the wild and identify them once I get home.
+Now that I own a mirrorless DSLR and a telephoto zoom, I photograph birds in the wild and identify them once I get home.
 I also use the Merlin Bird ID app for iOS by Cornell and the iNaturalist iOS app for cross-referencing.
 English common and Latin names provided here are based on the following field guides:

 1. Birds of East Africa, by Terry Stevenson and John Fanshawe, Christopher Helm Publishing, 2013